Effective Oral and Maxillofacial Surgery in Singapore

 When Should I Consider Oral and Maxillofacial Surgery?

-Due to the invasive nature of any surgery, we only advocate oral and maxillofacial surgery after a thorough consultation with our dental surgeons or an oral maxillofacial surgeon.
+Due to the invasive nature of any surgery, we recommend oral and maxillofacial surgery only after a thorough consultation with our dental surgeons or an oral maxillofacial surgeon.
 Most minor surgeries, such as tooth extractions and biopsies, can be performed onsite under local anaesthesia.
-For those seeking additional comfort, we collaborate with visiting anaesthetists who can provide intravenous sedation.
-In cases that are more complex and may require general anaesthesia, surgeries are performed at specialised day surgery centres

-If you need the services of an oral surgeon in Singapore, Dental Essence provides a range of care options designed to meet your individual needs and ensure your comfort.
 Our team of dentists will collaborate with our oral maxillofacial surgeon in Singapore for comprehensive surgical treatments.

 Frequently Asked Questions